 Interested in attending our Summer Arts Institute or engaging in other professional development with Side x Side?

-Last year, due to the Covid-19 pandemic, we had to get creative and take our Arts Institute online!
+In 2020, due to the Covid-19 pandemic, we had to get creative and take our Arts Institute online!
 Instead of a two-day in-person event in June, we hosted a one-day virtual event in late September.

 Side x Side is a leading support system for teaching artists in Maine.
 We have an incredible team of teaching artists that are integral to both our classroom programs and professional development programs.